 Pink Spirea, Spiraea Fritschiana Is One Of The Easiest Flowering Shrubs To Grow, Especially In Foundation Plantings And Perennial Borders

-The pink spirea is hardy deciduous shrubs with simple leaves that usually feature toothed margins.
+It is a hardy deciduous shrub with simple leaves that usually feature toothed margins.
 The tiny flowers are generally clustered into dense inflorescences and have five petals, five sepals, and numerous stamens.
-The fruit is typically an aggregate of follicles, and botanists characterize the pink spirea by the presence of salicylic acid in their tissues.
+The fruit is typically an aggregate of follicles, and botanists characterize this shrub by salicylic acid in its tissues.
 Leaves that reach three are oval and sharply toothed.

 Pink Spirea, Spiraea Fritschiana Tolerates Various Environments, And It Tolerates Pruning As It Helps Maintain Its Flowering Quality

-The pink spirea responds well to hard pruning every two to three years to help maintain size and better flower production.
+These shrubs respond well to hard pruning every two to three years to help maintain size and better flower production.
 Prune during winter or early spring to rejuvenate by cutting back six to twelve inches before new growth emerges.
 Light pruning or dead-heading in summer after flowering also helps in maintaining size.

 Dig a hole about one or two inches deep and two to three times wider than the width of the plant's root ball.
-Remove the spirea from the container and loosen the rootball by vigorously pulling the roots to free them from the mass.
-Carefully place the spirea in the hole with the root flare slightly above ground level, and backfill the hole with a mixture of starter fertilizer, which contains beneficial mycorrhizae.
+Remove the shrub from the container and loosen the root ball by vigorously pulling the roots to free them from the mass.
+Carefully place the shrub in the hole with the root flare slightly above ground level, and backfill the hole with a mixture of starter fertilizer, which contains beneficial mycorrhizae.

 Pink Spirea-Spiraea Fritschiana is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping

 Pink Spiraea japonica - is a shrub for sale that allows you to observe an explosion of color and maintain a feeling of serenity in your garden.